justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 - cats
 ---

 This post introduces Monoids, first at an abstract level and then as implemented in Scala and the Scalaz or Cats pure functional programming libraries.
-Next I'll show how I used Monoids in a game server backend to handle the players "ProductionItems" (things that produce things over time like a farm that produces food or a drill that produces oil).
-Finally, I'll show how to easily use automated tests that ensure your own instances of Monoids are 'lawful'.
+Next, I'll show how I used Monoids in production code, on a video game backend, to simplify the code that handles player items that are produced over time.

 ![ProductionItems](/../images/madlands_production.jpg)

-_Example source code_
+_The code for this post can be found here:_
 - [https://github.com/justinhj/monoid-demo](https://github.com/justinhj/monoid-demo)

-## Why category theory?

-New words, especially from mathematics, can put people off learning about things.
-Often though, the pay off is that we can use terms that have a precise meaning, and implement them in such a way that we can provide the same guarantees and expressive power that they have in the mathematical world to our own progams.
-This lets us communicate better with our compilers and other programmers, what our intentions are.
+### Category Theory and Scala

+If you've already read a few Monoid tutorials, you may want to skip to [Monoids in Production](#production).

+Lifting abstract algebraic structures like Semigroup and Monoid from mathematics can make simple concepts sound complicated.
+While it would be tempting to come up with new words that sound more familiar, it pays for us to adopt these terms because they let us talk precisely about the things in terms of their operations and laws.
+It is useful for us to have a shared vocabulary with which we can communicate to other programmers and our compilers, what our types can, and cannot, do.

-To read more on pure functional programming in Scala I recommend three books: Functional Programming in Scala [^1] FP for Mortals [^2] and Advanced Scala [^3].
+To read more on pure functional programming in Scala I recommend Functional Programming in Scala [^1].
+A newer book that focuses on Scalaz and building a web application is also really good: Functional Programming for Mortals [^2] Finally, for getting started with Cats there is Advanced Scala [^3].

-## Semigroups
+### Semigroups

 A semigroup is an algebra that has a binary associative operation; a function that takes two values of the same type and combines them into a single value.